fabientownsend/fabientownsend.github.io/_drafts/2016-09-11-how-i-learn-a-new-language.markdown

 {% endhighlight %}

-when the interpreter will run obj.example I know that it will search the method in AnotherClass, MyClass and finally into MyModule it's also why you would avoid to write a spagethi code with loads of inheritance.
-You will also want to understand the difference between include MyModule or prepend MyModule
+when the interpreter will run obj.example I know that it will search the method in AnotherClass, MyClass and finally into MyModule.
+It's also why a crafter would avoid to write a spagethi code with loads of inheritance.
+A crafter will also want to understand the difference between **include** MyModule or **prepend** MyModule when they implement a module.

-This knowledge will let me able to write some open source project and write my first project, both will make me learn the Synthax of the language.
+This knowledge will enable a crafter to read open source projects and write a project.
+It is also a great way to learn the syntax.

 ## Framework and Library
 In general the first and only Framework that I'm looking for is the testing.